 A Sense of Place: Expedition I

-The course orients you both physically and mentally, teaching you how to read the landscape as well as craft the network you will need to thrive on campus.
+Your Sterling College education begins with the intensive class, A Sense of Place: Expedition I. This course introduces you to Sterling, Craftsbury, northern Vermont, and most importantly your new community.
+In this two-and-a-half-week experience, you are immersed in interdisciplinary study of ecology, culture, and community through both expeditionary and campus-based learning.
+This course orients you both physically and mentally, teaching you how to read the landscape as well as craft the network you will need to thrive on campus.

 Here Sterling Trustee John Elder expands on the idea of a sense of place and help puts life on a rural campus in context.

 Foundations of Ecology